AbdullahMoustafa/Tensorflow-In-Practice-Specialization/NLP/README.md

 # Natural language processing tutorials.
+1st | 2nd | 3rd week
+.
+Text classification as BBC news and sercastic.

+4th week
+. predict the most common word that comes next in the sequence . create new sets of words using their embeddings!

 First week - Explore the BBC news archive
 For this exercise get the BBC text archive.
 1- tokenize the dataset,